WilsonBillkia/bane/README.md

 ### Step 1 - Prerequisites and Asset Management

-Install ansible on your management host, being sure to include the ansible posix collection
+Install ansible on your management host, being sure to include the ansible community and posix collections.
 ```
 sudo apt update
 sudo apt install ansible